openhab/openhab-docs/configuration/nginx.md

 ## Putting it All Together

-After following all the steps on this page, you *should* have a NGINX server configutration that looks like this:
+After following all the steps on this page, you *should* have a NGINX server configuration that looks like this:

 ```
 server {